- Intro offer:100,000 miles

 The Delta SkyMiles Reserve American Express Card charges a $550 annual fee.
 If you’re a frequent Delta flyer, the benefits can more than make up that cost — but consider how much value you’ll get based on your regular travel spending before you apply.

-When you sign up for the Delta SkyMiles Reserve American Express Card, you can earn 50,000 bonus miles and 10,000 Medallion Qualification Miles (MQMs) after you spend $3,000 on purchases within three months of account opening.
+If you have the Delta SkyMiles Reserve American Express Card, you can earn 50,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases in the first three months.

 You can also qualify for up to $100 in statement credit for eligible purchases at U.S. restaurants made within three months of account opening.